ExplainCorp/poverty_map/README.md

 Poverty line

 1. History of poverty line
-2. Global poverty lines
+2. Global poverty population (map)
-3. Median income
+3. Focus on India
+4. Poverty by class/caste
-4. Number of people living in poverty
+5. Living in poverty
-	> Currently working on a world map (-ty)

-5. What a dollar per day buys you in different countries

 ------------